xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-kw-run-feature-file-tag.md

 > To learn more about tag expressions, refer to this Cucumber document: [Cucumber tag expression](https://cucumber.io/docs/cucumber/api/#tag-expressions).

-Depending on the type of tag parameter passed during the function call, the function is executed with the corresponding tag expression.

 ## Using the AND tag expression

 * **Description**: execute the scenarios associated with all the input tags.